speedata/atom-schema-speedata/README.md

 ## Installation

 You can install this package from the [Atom](https://atom.io/) editor by going into the Preferences, select “Install” and type `speedata`, click on “Package”.
 You should see the “Install” button now.

-This package should install `linter-autocomplete-jing` automatically, but somehow this does not seem to work.
-So you need to install this with the procedure above.
+You could alternatively choose to install the package from the command line with `apm install language-speedata-publisher`.

 After restarting the editor you can create a (stub) Layout file with the correct name space: